 In no circumstances will we tolerate behaviour which involves abuse of or threatening behaviour towards our staff.

 - use of abusive, obscene or threatening language, or comments of a personal nature

 - comments (directed at our staff) of a discriminatory nature, e.g. in reference to any of the protected characteristics as defined by the Equality Act 2010 (age, disability, gender reassignment, pregnancy and maternity, marriage and civil partnership, race, religion or belief, sex and sexual orientation)

 - repeated unnecessary phone calls or refusal to end telephone conversations

 - persistent or lengthy letter writing (or contact by email) which is adding nothing new to the matter

-- large numbers of complaints in a short timescale from the same individual
+- aside from in exceptional circumstances, large numbers of complaints in a short timescale from the same individual.

 - no further calls will be accepted and all future contact must be in writing

 - correspondence will only be replied to if it is raising new issues or concerns